deplicator/images-fun/README.md

 - better responsiveness
 - click and drag to arrange order, send changed order property to API
 - groups of images
+- swap between image cards and a list with details
+- some variable names leave a lot to be desired
 - two separate projects